panchaX00101110/sonic_pi_beatz/README.md

 # sonic_pi_beatz

-experimenting with Sonic Pi to create music through Live Code
+experimenting with various programming codes to create music to live code